 Creating a Family has many resources on surrogacy.
 A few we think you will find particularly helpful are:

-- How to Choose a Surrogate (1 hr audio interview with experts)
+- How to Choose a Surrogate (1 hr radio interview)

 - Choices You’ll Face When Creating Your Family Through Surrogacy (video)

 - #1 Question People Ask About Egg Donation and Surrogacy (blog post)